Route 66 Visitor Center

 Agenda & Minutes

-All board and commission documents, including agendas, minutes, resolutions, and other related materials, are available through the OnBase database.
+All other board and commission documents, including agendas, minutes, resolutions, and other related materials, are available through the OnBase database.

 Follow the steps below to access the documents: